N3zZa/N3zZa/README.md

 Front-end dev
 -------------

-* 🍁 I specialize in developing user interfaces using React js, html,css, tailwind css, etc.
+* 🍁 I specialize in developing user interfaces using React, Next, typescript, tailwind css, etc.
-* 😅 I've been using the computer for more than 14 years
+* 😅 I am with at least 2 years of experience and a total of 4 years of experience in frontend dev
 * ⚡ I learn quickly and find solutions.
 * 🌌 I have experience working as a freelancer.
 * 🐾 I also have experience working in a team, interacted with a backend developer and designer.